Intelligence Inertia: Physical Isomorphism and Applications: A Micro-Physical Model of Computational Resistance

 The transition from a statistical anomaly to a relativistic mathematical form is dictated by the \textbf{conservation of the total logical action} within the system's substrate.
 We define the \textbf{Total Logical Action ($l$)} as the invariant norm of the system’s computational budget per operational step.
 On the \textbf{R-S Manifold}, every microscopic interaction must be partitioned between maintaining internal consistency (Rules) and expressing external transitions (States) \cite{shannon1948mathematical}.

-The mathematical necessity of the square-sum relationship originates from the fundamental commutation relation of intelligence operators \cite{heisenberg1925reinterpretation}:
+The mathematical necessity of this square-sum relationship emerges from the inherent epistemic boundary of intelligent systems.
+In any adaptive agent, the precise measurement of an observable transient state ($\hat{S}$) and the isolation of its underlying invisible generative rules ($\hat{R}$) are mutually restrictive at the resolution limit.
+To rigorously capture this fundamental duality, we model the agent's structural adaptation using the formalism of a non-commutative phase space, expressed by the commutation relation of intelligence operators:

+In this effective operator formalism, the imaginary unit $i$ signifies an \textbf{observational orthogonality} rather than a macroscopic causal decoupling.
+From a computer science perspective, Rules ($\hat{R}$) function as generative procedural steps possessing \textbf{temporal attributes} (e.g., the computational cycles required for parameter updates), whereas States ($\hat{S}$) manifest as structural expressions possessing \textbf{spatial attributes} (e.g., the spatial activation maps during a forward pass).
+Because of this fundamental phase-space phase shift driven by their discrete computational nature, they cannot be observed simultaneously at the resolution limit, rendering them as \textbf{observationally orthogonal stochastic variables}.
+However, macroscopically, they remain strictly coupled through causal feedback loops such as backpropagation.

-In the operator formalism of information dynamics, the imaginary unit $i$ signifies a $\pi/2$ phase shift between the action of the state operator and the rule operator \cite{dirac1925fundamental}.
-Consequently, these processes behave as \textbf{orthogonal stochastic variables}.
-According to the \textbf{Law of Variance Addition} (or Parseval's Identity in Hilbert space) \cite{rudin1991functional}, the total logical power $l^2$ supported by the physical substrate is the sum of the squared magnitudes of its orthogonal projections on the \textbf{R-S Manifold} \cite{amari2016}:
+Crucially, we introduce a \textbf{macroscopic microcanonical constraint}: assuming the agent operates at its computational bandwidth limit within a characteristic cycle, the total logical action $l$ becomes a rigid boundary.
+Under this constrained zero-sum optimal transport, the Law of Variance Addition dictates that the total bounded logical power $l^2$ is partitioned exactly as the sum of the squared magnitudes of its observationally orthogonal projections on the \textbf{R-S Manifold} \cite{amari2016}:

 where $l_R$ represents the \textbf{Rule Action} consumed by internal logical constraints, and $l_S$ represents the \textbf{Observed State Action} available for external entropy transfer.